logo

 For contractors or operators looking for smaller but equally efficient loaders, makana.com features pre-owned models like the Komatsu WA470-6R and Cat 966L, both sharing similar design philosophies in scaled-down form.

-The Komatsu WE2350 currently holds the record as the largest and most powerful wheel loader ever built.
+The Komatsu WE2350 currently holds the record as the largest and most powerful wheel loader ever built, with 2,300 hp and a 72.5-ton payload capacity.

 It can lift a payload of up to 72.5 tons, enough to fill a 400-ton haul truck in just a few passes.